We understand that it can be daunting when you’re first starting out on your fertility journey, especially when so many medical terms are used.

-If you’re considering the IVF process, one of the medical terms that may have caused confusion is ‘protocol,’ which is more than likely used by your fertility consultant.
+If you’re embarking on IVF, one of the medical terms that may have caused confusion is ‘protocol,’ which is more than likely used by your fertility consultant.

-Maybe they’ve mentioned short protocol, or long protocol IVF, either way, if you’re not sure what these terms mean it can be quite confusing.
+Maybe you’ve heard of ‘short protocol’, or ‘long protocol IVF’, or even ‘natural cycle IVF’ and ‘mild IVF’, either way, if you’re not sure what these terms mean it can be confusing.

 What does the term IVF protocol mean?